-Although the National government is reluctant to use direct interventions in the labor market, New Zealand's labor-market policy has been relatively successful.
-The unemployment rate was 5.1% in August 2016.
-Averaged over time unemployment rates have risen less than in most OECD countries.
+Although the National-led government was reluctant to intervene directly in the labor market, New Zealand's labor-market policy has been relatively successful.
+The unemployment rate was at 4.8% in June 2017, the lowest rate since December 2008 and the onset of the global financial crisis.
+Averaged over time, unemployment rates have risen less than in most OECD countries.
 In addition to longer-term measures to reduce non-wage labor costs, the government has concentrated on online information for job seekers (the Department of Labor's Jobs Online Index) and on measures to build up skill levels in the workforce and address skill shortages.
 For a number of years, a major problem in this regard was the persistent loss of highly skilled workers to Australia.
-The volume of this expatriation rose at its peak to over 50,000 persons per annum, a significant loss for a country with a population of only 4.6 million.
+The volume of this expatriation rose at its peak to over 50,000 persons per annum, a significant loss for a country with a population of only 4.8 million.
 This trend has been stopped.
-In June 2016, net migration amounted to plus 69,100.
+In 2017, net migration amounted to over 70,000.
 However, skills shortages in the telecommunication, IT and construction sectors remain a problem.
 In April 2016, the Global Impact Visa policy was announced.
 A collaborative publicprivate sector approach, the policy aims to identify the best applicants from around the world and provide support as they integrate into the New Zealand economy.

+In April 2017, changes were announced to the Essential Skills visa program, which is designed to facilitate the entry of temporary workers needed to fill employment shortages.
+These changes included requiring Essential Skills visa holders to leave New Zealand for a period of 12 months after having resided a maximum of three years in the country before they can apply for another Essential Skills visa to work in another low-skilled position.

-Regarding low-skilled work, the Essential Skills Policy facilitates the entry of temporary workers to fill employment shortages.
-The maximum duration of Essential Skills visas has been extended from three to five years.
-Areas of concern remain, such as the differentials between urban and non-urban areas, and with respect to Maori and Pasifika populations, which had an unemployment rate of 11.4% and 10.1% respectively in the second quarter of 2016, a moderate decrease compared to the year before.
-The unemployment rate for young people (10.7% in the second quarter of 2016) has been decreasing since 2008.
+Areas of concern remain, such as the differentials between urban and non-urban areas, and in terms of unemployment rates for the Maori and Pasifika populations (11.1% and 10.1% respectively for the second quarter of 2017).
+The unemployment rate for young people has been on the decline since 2008.
 This is mainly due to the government's youth-based initiatives, including increased financial support for apprenticeship training, greater vocational preparation in schools and the introduction of a 90-day employment trial period.
 The rebuilding of Christchurch and the housing boom, especially in Auckland, stimulated economic growth.
 This has been sustained by sharp growth in tourism, a rise in net migration and an associated demand for housing, especially affordable housing targeted toward first-time buyers.